 The costumes aren’t a perfect match because the vest and facings aren’t white and they don’t have white wings on the shoulders or a white sash.
 The hat is also different than the actual hat Sampson wore.
 Other than that it they are pretty close and they will work well as a Halloween costume or dress up costume for a school presentation about Deborah Sampson.

-A historical costume website called HeritageCostumes.com offers a similar costume, that they have actually labelled as a Deborah Sampson costume, but it looks very similar to the Amazon costume and is about twice the price.
+A historical costume website called HeritageCostumes.com offers a similar costume, that they have actually labelled as a Deborah Sampson costume.
 It comes with a blue coat with gold-colored facings, vest and pants.
 Most of the costume is made from a polyester/cotton blend.
 The description doesn’t state whether it comes with the hat and boots seen in the photo.

 I also found a , but it doesn’t come with all of the other pieces of the uniform.
 It is a double breasted blue coat made from 100% wool, with white facings and is fully lined with white linen.